 Students must complete a minimum of 30 credit hours of courses numbered 5000 or above, although the minimum number is almost always exceeded.
 At least six doctoral seminars (7000 level) in musicology are required and must be taken at CU Boulder as part of PhD course work.
 Additionally, certain seminars in related disciplines, such as Music Theory and Analysis, Religious Studies, Anthropology, Sociology, and so on, may count in lieu of the former requirement, with the consent of the student’s advisory committee.
 Students are expected to complete with distinction all work in the formal courses in which they enroll.

 Students must also complete at least 30 credit hours of dissertation credit, with not more than 10 of those credit hours in any one semester.
-Furthermore, not more than 10 credit hours of dissertation credit earned prior to a student's advancement to candidacy may be applied toward the required 30 credit hours.

 Up to 21 credit hours of graduate work taken at another institution may be considered for transfer.
-All requests for credit transfer, however, must be approved by the chair of the musicology faculty and other College and University officers as specified on a form for that purpose.
+All requests for credit transfer, however, must be approved by the chair of the musicology faculty and other college and university officers as specified on a form for that purpose.

 The dissertation should be an original and worthwhile contribution to knowledge in the field of musicology.
 It is expected that the student work closely with a major professor who will serve as the first reader and critic before the dissertation is submitted to the other dissertation committee members.